 Dog tick removal should happen the moment you spot a tick on your dog.
 Even if they are on veterinary prescribed tick prevention, it can take some time for the medication to start working to remove them.
 Ticks usually don’t transmit disease until about 24 to 48 hours after attachment, so one way to provide the best tick prevention for dogs is checking for ticks once they come inside.
 If you find any, remove them immediately.
 This way you’ll be going a long way to help protect your dog from disease.

-The Center for Disease Control recommends these steps to safely remove a tick:
+The Center for Disease Control recommends these steps to remove a dog tick safely:

 - Use fine-tipped tweezers to grasp the tick as close to the skin’s surface as possible.

-- If the tick’s mouth-parts do break off in your dog’s skin, remove the mouth-parts with tweezers.
-If you aren’t able to successfully remove them, leave it be and let the skin heal.
+- If the tick’s mouth parts do break off in your dog’s skin, remove the mouth parts with tweezers.
+If you aren’t able to successfully remove them, leave them be and let the skin heal.

 - After removing the tick, clean the bite area and your hands thoroughly with rubbing alcohol.

-Even if you quickly spotted and removed a tick from your dog, it’s important to keep an eye on their health and behavior to monitor for any symptoms of tick-borne illnesses.
-There are several tick-transmitted diseases that are common in dogs, beyond just Lyme Disease and Rocky Mountain Spotted Fever.
-If your dog has any of the following symptoms, bring him to the veterinarian immediately for an examination:
+Even if you spotted and removed a tick from your dog, it’s essential to keep an eye on their health and behavior to monitor any symptoms of tick-borne illnesses.
+Common tick-borne diseases include Lyme Disease and Rocky Mountain Spotted Fever, but there are several others.
+If your dog has any of the following symptoms, bring him to the veterinarian immediately for an examination.